ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Retrieves a list of detections in the ExtraHop environment based on the provided parameters.
 * A filter in JSON is used to target the information retrieved.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) search detections`.
+An example playbook that uses this SOAR function is `ExtraHop Reveal(x): Search Detections`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Detections` is updated.

-The workflow is initiated by the manual incident rule `Example: Extrahop Reveal(x) search detections`.
+The playbook is initiated by the manual incident menu item `ExtraHop Reveal(x): Search Detections`.

 The following screenshot shows an example of the action inputs for the workflow: